Alternative model names/numbers:

 This Advance Ballast is part of the magnetic STD brand and is a T12 Ballast with Rapid Start.
 It’s suitable for indoor use.
 This is an older ballast from Philips and is discontinued but replacement models from other manufacturers will work.

 RM-2S35-TP is now discontinued we recommend a replacement by Robertson.
 Click here for pricing via an Amazon.com distributor.

-We recommend purchasing via Amazon.com as the reviews are based on a verified purchase to help give you confidence in the replacement’s quality.
+We recommend purchasing via Amazon.com as the reviews are based on verified purchases to help give you confidence in the replacement’s quality and installation success.

 The RM-2S35-TP ballast has has 8 wires: 2 red, 2 blue, 2 yellow, 1 black and 1 white.
 This ballast has 10 wires, including 2 brown wires which are not needed for replacing the RM-2S35-TP.
 It is suggested to cap the brown wires off and just match all the other colored wires to the fixture.

 |Starting Method||Rapid Start|